BernardoAguayoOrtega/rl-trading-agent/README.md

   - Create thin wrapper classes that delegate to the core modules.
   - Ensure each sub‑agent has a single public method and is fully typed.
   - Write integration tests that chain all six agents in a mock environment.
-  - **Propagate a global random seed** through all agents to guarantee deterministic behaviour when needed.

 #### Chunk 3.5 – ModularTradingEnv
 - [ ] Implement `env/trading_env.py`.
   - Follow the Gymnasium `Env` API (`reset`, `step`, `render`).
   - Include `info` dict with debug fields (selected strategy, portfolio snapshot).
   - Add a simple deterministic mode for fast back‑testing during search.
-  - Document how the seed is set and how to achieve reproducible runs.

 #### Chunk 3.6 – Training Scripts
 - [ ] `training/train_ppo.py` (already present) and optional `training/optuna_search.py`.